mikenewbuild/mikefallows/posts/using-postcss-and-autoprefixer-with-esbuild.md

 });
 ```

-I ended up adding `{from: undefined}` to the `process` config, just to quieten a warning about the way the source maps are generated.
+I ended up adding `{from: undefined}` to the options of the `process` function, just to quieten a warning about the way the source maps are generated.
 It's true that with this config the source maps aren't really very useful, but I haven't taken the time to look into getting that set up correctly.
-For now, I'm just glad to have the benefit of having the vendor prefixes added as part of the build.
+For now, I'm just glad to have the benefit of having the vendor prefixes added as part of the build and a single entry point.

+I could probably improve this, if I felt the need/pain, by defining a separate config for CSS eg. an `esbuild.css.config.js` with just the rules for the CSS compilation and have the option to run those independently or in parallel.

 ### Defining supported browsers